Kkhurana007/my_blog_Kunal/README.md

 ## Reference

-This website uses many of Quarto features, and as such, can be used as a reference guide for how to implement such features yourself.
+This website uses many of Quarto features and can be used as a reference guide to learn interesting stuff by practicing it yourself.
 Check these URL's to know more- https://quarto.org/ https://nbdev.fast.ai/